codesipcoffee/restvertx/README.md

 # RestVertx
 RestVertx is a mini-framework that makes it easier to build HTTP services with Vert.x

+**** <b> A new release is coming this week.
+I have finished the bulk of the work 11/30 but still needs some more testing before being released.
+See [https://groups.google.com/d/msg/restvertx/K3A85Jvd2sU/zKqFIMH2BwAJ](https://groups.google.com/d/msg/restvertx/K3A85Jvd2sU/zKqFIMH2BwAJ) for more details if you're interested </b> ****

 [Main Features](#Main-Features)<br/>
 [Getting Started](#Getting-Started)<br/>
 [Annotations](#Annotations)<br/>